eliyas5044/laravel-api/readme.md

 if you go this address in your browser, you will see nothing there ! because it's only api.
 Don't **forget** to start `mysql` server, if you use `mysql` or database will not connect.

+You can check via [postman](https://www.getpostman.com/apps).
+Navigate all URI and you can see all works well.

 ## All end points
 1. Method `GET`, `URI` - `http://localhost:8000/api/book`
 2. Method `POST`, `URI` - `http://localhost:8000/api/book`